build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 | ✅ AWS Level        | Beginner                               |
 | ⏱ Time to complete  | 30 mins - 45 mins                      |
 | 💰 Cost to complete | USD 0.30                               |
-| 🧩 Prerequisites       | - An[AWS Account](https://portal.aws.amazon.com/billing/signup#/start/email) (if you don't yet have one, please create one and [set up your environment](https://aws.amazon.com/getting-started/guides/setup-environment/)) <br> - An IAM user that has has the access to create AWS resources. <br> - Basic understanding of Python
+| 🧩 Prerequisites       | - An [AWS Account](https://portal.aws.amazon.com/billing/signup#/start/email) (if you don't yet have one, please create one and [set up your environment](https://aws.amazon.com/getting-started/guides/setup-environment/)) <br> - An IAM user that has has the access to create AWS resources. <br> - Basic understanding of Python

 ## Table of Content
 | ToC |